 Read on to learn about the following points:

 Every item in your home has both a personal and financial value.
 If you find yourself in a scenario where your possessions have been damaged or destroyed, it can cost serious money to replace these items, many of which could be essential.
-Having a contents insurance policy gives you peace of mind in case of the unexpected, protecting your belongings against damage caused by fire, water, theft, storm and hail.
+Having a contents insurance policy gives you peace of mind in case the unexpected happens.
+It protects your belongings against damage and losses caused by fire, water, theft, storm and hail.

-To begin, simply list your belongings and estimate their (approximate) value.
-You will probably be surprised by how much you own and what it’s worth.
-This will also be very helpful when thinking about your insured sum.
+To begin, simply list your belongings and estimate their approximate value.
+You will probably be surprised by how much you own and what it is worth.

 Your contents insurance policy protects you from certain insured risks.
-These include fire, water, theft, storm and hail.
-This is important to understand, as household items that are damaged only by these specific risks will be covered under the insurance, allowing you to get the items replaced.
+These include fire, escape of water, theft, storm and hail.
+This is important to understand, as household items that are damaged only by these specific risks will be covered by the insurance, allowing you to get the items replaced.
 As an example: If a broken water pipe from your washing machine leaks and causes water damage in your apartment, then you are covered by your contents insurance policy and will receive compensation for the damage.
-Theft is another scenario that can take place that your Getsafe contents insurance will pay for.
-With Getsafe, you can report such damages via app in only three minutes and the sum will be paid out within two weeks.
+Theft is another scenario that your Getsafe contents insurance will pay for.
+With Getsafe, you can file claims like these via app in only three minutes and the sum will be paid out within two weeks.

 Living space is the floor area of all rooms in your apartment or house.
 Contents insurance is always calculated for an entire apartment or household.
-In order to estimate the sum insured correctly, you should indicate the number of square metres of the entire household, even if you have only rented one room in a shared flat.
-Living space does not include, for example, all areas of stairs, terraces, balconies, storage rooms or cellars unless they are used for residential or hobby purposes.
+In order to estimate the sum insured correctly, you should indicate the number of square metres of the entire household, even if you are only renting one room in a shared flat.
+Living space does not include, for example, all areas of stairs, terraces, balconies, storage rooms or cellars unless they are used for residential or leisure purposes.
 Scenarios where these areas would count towards your total living space would include having your own personal gym or workshop in your basement.
-The best way to find out what is or isn’t considered living space is to have a look at your rental or purchase contract or your construction documents.
+The best way to find out what is or isn’t considered living space is to check your rental or purchase contract or your construction documents.

 Yes, your family is covered under your Getsafe contents insurance.
 The policy includes your partner and any of your relatives, provided that they permanently live with you in your home.
 They do not have to be mentioned separately as part of registration.
-The same applies to any children who may be in school or doing recognised voluntary or military work.
-Your spouse, life partner or other people who live with you in a roommate-like setup are also covered under the policy.
-The primary condition is that all of you must be registered under the same address and live in the same household.
+The same applies to any children who may be in school or doing recognised voluntary work or military service.
+Your spouse, life partner and other flatmates are also covered under the policy.
+The primary condition is that all of you must be registered at the same address and live in the same household.
 We recommend that you add your roommates as co-insured individuals in the app.
-This will allow them to have access to their insurance coverage and enjoy all of the benefits of the Getsafe app.
+This will give them access to their insurance coverage so they can enjoy all of the benefits of the Getsafe app.

-Our Comfort and Premium rates cover almost all of your household items, but do not include building and furniture glazing.
+Getsafe contents insurance covers almost all of your household items, but does not include building and furniture glazing.
 Now you might be wondering, what does building and furniture glazing include?
-Some examples are: your beautiful wall mirror, the ceramic hob, the modern glass table your mother gave you when you moved in, or your beloved aquarium.
+Examples include wall mirrors, the ceramic hob on your oven, glass tables, or your beloved aquarium.
 You can cover all of this for a small additional price when you purchase our glass extension.

 With Getsafe, you are well covered.
 You can file your claims instantly via our app and we’ll send you the money as soon as possible.
 Simply go to the Getsafe app and click on the “Service” button in the bottom navigation bar and then select "File a claim".
 If you would like to speak to our claims team personally, you can call them during our working hours (Monday - Friday, 8AM - 8PM at +49 6221-3579991).
 Check out our blog post “How To File a Claim” to learn about what you need to consider when filing a claim with us, and also how you can help us process your claim as quickly as possible.